-As teachers move into summer musical events, and look ahead to the future (MAP, MLP, festivals, chapter and studio recitals, chapter honors competitions, etc.) our overriding priority is the health and safety of our teachers, visiting artists, students and their family members.
+As teachers move into the new fall teaching year musical events, and look ahead to the future (MAP, MLP, festivals, chapter and studio recitals, chapter honors competitions, etc.) our overriding priority is the health and safety of our teachers, visiting artists, students and their family members.

 Flexibility remains a key word in our lives these days, so having a back- up plan for any in-person music event is prudent in case safety protocols cannot be maintained according to the state and local health directives.